Illumina/SpliceAI/README.md

 This package annotates genetic variants with their predicted effect on splicing, as described in [Jaganathan *et al*, Cell 2019 in press](https://doi.org/10.1016/j.cell.2018.12.015).

-**Update**: SpliceAI annotations for all SNVs, 1-base insertions, and 1-4 base deletions within genes are available [here](https://basespace.illumina.com/s/5u6ThOblecrh) for download.
+**Update**: The annotations for all possible substitutions, 1 base insertions, and 1-4 base deletions within genes are available [here](https://basespace.illumina.com/analyses/194103939/files?projectId=66029966) for download.

 ### Installation
 The simplest way to install SpliceAI is through pip or conda: